Rebecca (Gaumer) Wymer was born on April 26, 1813 in Washington Township, Muskingum County, the daughter of Daniel and Hannah (Baughman) Gaumer Sr.

 The couple produced six known children -- Alfred Wymer, Daniel Wymer, Louise J. Wymer, Hester Ann "Esther" Werts, Rebecca Maria Taylor and Alzina Winn.

 They made their home in Muskingum County, where in 1849 John joined the Evangelical Lutheran Church.
 They kept a family Bible, published in 1858, in which they began writing the names of their children and their dates of birth.
-The Bible inscriptions later were of value for their elderly son Daniel in his efforts to obtain a Civil War pension.
+The Bible inscriptions later were of value for their elderly son Daniel in his efforts to prove his age in order to obtain a Civil War pension.

 Sadly, Rebecca died on June 7, 1854, at the age of 41, in Salem Township, Muskingum County.
 Her remains were placed into rest in the New Hope Lutheran Cemetery in Adamsville, Muskingum County.
 [Find-a-Grave]